Quantum encoder for fixed Hamming-weight subspaces: Hamming-weight- encoders

-The general procedure to construct the circuit, given by Alg. \ref{alg:hw-enc} in the case of $\vec{x}\in\mathbb{R}^d$ or by Alg. \ref{alg:hw-enc-cplx} in the case of $\vec{x}\in\mathbb{C}^d$, has four independent parts that can be summarized as follows:
+The general procedures to construct circuits for $\vecx\in\mathbb{R}^d$ and $\vecx\in\mathbb{C}^d$ are given, respectively, by Alg. \ref{alg:hw-enc} and Alg. \ref{alg:hw-enc-cplx}.
+These algorithms are classical and have four independent routines that can be summarized as follows:

-The first step generates all Hamming-weight-$k$ bitstrings that will carry the amplitudes $\frac{x_j}{\norm{\vec{x}}}$.
-Here, we use Ehrlich's algorithm \cite{Even1973} to create them without repetition by flipping only a pair of bits at each step.
-The algorithm starts from an initially marked bitstring and follows an iterative procedure, detailed in Alg.\ref{alg:nxt-hw-bs}, of marking bits yet to be exchanged, and swapping the rightmost marked bit -- the \quotes{pivot} -- with a bit selected according to the pivot value.
-This way, starting from the bitstring $1^k 0^{n-k}$ with the $1$ bits initially marked, we generate all HW-$k$ bitstrings after exactly $\binom{n}{k}-1$ iterations.

-It is important to note that Alg. \ref{alg:nxt-hw-bs} generates a sequence of bitstrings in a particular order that we shall refer to as \emph{Ehrlich ordering} (see \textit{e.g.} Tab. \ref{tab:example6choose2} in App. \ref{app:tables} for an example).
-Thus, if one is required to encode an amplitude $\frac{x_j}{||\vec{x}||}$ in a specific state $\ket{b_j}$, the input data vector $\vec{x}$ must be reordered beforehand to the same Ehrlich ordering.
-For now we assume that $\vec{x}$ is given in the correct ordering.
-When that is not the case, one can use instead the sparse-access model algorithm discussed in Sec. \ref{sec:sparse}.
+{We} refer to the particular bitstring sequence generated in step $1$ of the Summary as the \emph{Ehrlich ordering} (see Tab. \ref{tab:example6choose2} in App. \ref{app:tables} for an example with $n=6$ and $k=2$).
+It is worth noting that if one is required to encode amplitudes into specific pre-established states $\ket{b_j}$ (\emph{e.g.}, preserving standard binary ordering), then one must sort the input data vector $\vecx$ beforehand to match the Ehrlich ordering.
+Hereafter, we assume that either $\vecx$ is sorted in Ehrlich ordering or that no specific ordering order is required by the data.
+When that is not the case, more complicated gates may be needed to superpose $\ket{b_j}$ and $\ket{b_{j+1}}$ --- this is the scope of the sparse-access model encoder discussed in Sec. \ref{sec:sparse}.
+Also, for $k = 1$, the circuit recovers the unary encoding architecture \cite{Landman_2022}.